ZandrewG/ZandrewG/README.md

 - **SagotKita Web Application** – Built a full-stack platform for the UP Diliman Department of Psychology for creating and analyzing psychological surveys using ESM methodology.
 - **SagotKita Mobile Application** – Created a mobile companion app to allow the UP community to respond to ESM-based surveys on the go.

+### 😄 Away from the monitor
+- I read books to ease the strain on my eyes and to relax.
+- When I prefer to get out my chair, I run or play badminton (I'm more of a runner though!).
+-
 ### 📫 Let's strike up a conversation
 <p align="left">
   <a href="mailto:zandrew.garais@gmail.com">